zefhemel/nix-docker/README.md

 a docker image available with the current image name and tag based on the Nix build hash.
 If not, it will quickly build it first (these images take up barely any space on disk).
 Then, it will boot up the container.

+Distributing host-mounted packages is done by first copying the Nix closure resulting from the build to the target machine (when you do the build it will give you example commands to run):

+    nix-copy-closure root@targetmachine /nix/store/....

+Then, you can spawn the container remotely with the script path provided in the output of the build command.